KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 <img width="1770" height="486" alt="4" src="https://github.com/user-attachments/assets/1d4477be-8aa3-467c-9eea-1a8a8f7d0ece" />

-The viaul analysis of the confusion matrices reveals the following performance characteristics for each model:
+The visual analysis of the confusion matrices reveals the following performance characteristics for each model:

-**Scratch CNN** model demonstrate a solid baseline performance.
-It successfully identified 1094 instances of class 0 and 1093 instances of calss 1.
+**Scratch CNN** demonstrates a solid baseline performance.
+It successfully identified 1094 instances of class 0 and 1093 instances of class 1.
 However, it shows a tendency toward False Positives (234) compared to False Negatives (162).

 **MobileNetV2** is the clear top performer.
 It significantly increased correct predictions on the main diagonal (1252 for class 0 and 1141 for class 1).

-For **EfficientNetB0** matrix highlights a complete model collapse.
+For **EfficientNetB0**, the matrix highlights a complete model collapse.
 The network has defaulted to a majority class strategy, predicting class 0 for 100% of the input data.
 With zero correct predictions for class 1, this model failed to learn.

-### ROC curve
+### ROC Curve

 The ROC curve illustrates the diagnostic ability of the classifiers.
-Plotting all three curves on a single praph allows for a direct comparison: the closer the curve is to the top-left corner, the better the model.
+Plotting all three curves on a single graph allows for a direct comparison: the closer the curve is to the top-left corner, the better the model.

 <img width="989" height="790" alt="5" src="https://github.com/user-attachments/assets/fe4346ab-784e-41fc-bc7c-eb1731c39bde" />

-The **Receiver Operating Characteristic (ROC)** curve and the **Area Under the Curve (AUC)** are fundamental metrics for evaluating the ability of distinguish of each model.
+The **Receiver Operating Characteristic (ROC)** curve and the **Area Under the Curve (AUC)** are fundamental metrics for evaluating the discriminative ability of each model.
 These metrics illustrate how effectively each neural network distinguishes between classes as the classification threshold varies.

-The orange curve is positioned closet to the top-left corner, which represents the ideal behavior for a classifier.
+The orange curve is positioned closest to the top-left corner, which represents the ideal behavior for a classifier.
 An AUC value of 0.9820 indicates that the model can achieve a very high True Positive Rate (Recall) with an almost negligible False Positive Rate.

-The blue curve also demostrates excellent results, following a path significantly above the diagonal reference line.
+The blue curve also demonstrates excellent results, following a path significantly above the diagonal reference line.
 Despite being a custom architecture built "from scratch", it shows strong performance with an AUC > 0.93.

 The green curve is notably lower than the others, indicating poor discriminatory power.
-This weak performance confirms the model collapse observed in the confusion matrix - the model failed to learn features and defaulted to predicting only the majority class.
+This weak performance confirms the model collapse observed in the confusion matrix — the model failed to learn features and defaulted to predicting only the majority class.

-### Classification report
+### Classification Report

-The classification report provides a detailed breakdown of precision, recall, and f1-score for each individual class, along with the support.
+The classification report provides a detailed breakdown of precision, recall, and F1-score for each individual class, along with the support.

 Scratch CNN
 | Class | Precision | Recall | F1-Score | Support |